What is Coaching?

 Coaching contact inquiries - Email

-Matt has served on the pastoral team at Suncrest UMC since 2014.
+Matt serves as the National Director of Faith-Based Recovery Housing Initiatives with The Fletcher Group.
 Matt is a certified Path 1 Coach and has coached pastors and church planters across the country.
 His DMin at Wesley Theological Seminary extensively studied adaptive leadership and adaptive challenge.
-Matt is no stranger to pastoral transition, as he has helped lead Suncrest UMC through two pastoral transitions.
 Matt has also served as a church planter and is passionate about innovative and new ministry opportunities.
 Matt has spent a significant portion of his ministry working with young adults and people in recovery.
 Matt is married to Beth and they have two children.

 Coaching contact inquires – Email